Local Development

-@parsifal-m/plugin-opa-entity-checker includes a standalone dev app so you can develop and test the card component without running a full Backstage instance, the OPA backend plugin, or a live OPA server.
+@parsifal-m/plugin-opa-entity-checker includes a standalone dev app so you can work on the plugin without running a full Backstage instance, the OPA backend plugin, or a live OPA server.

 yarn workspace @parsifal-m/plugin-opa-entity-checker start